-Faculty members may request that a librarian be embedded in their Blackboard course and/or library instruction for their classes.
+Faculty members, including dual enrollment faculty, may request that a librarian be embedded in their Blackboard course and/or library instruction for their classes.
 Please use the forms linked below to request these services.
 You will be prompted to log into iNet in order to complete the form.

 Faculty members may place books, folders, study guides and videos on reserve for their classes.
 Reserve items are kept at the circulation desk and may be checked out for use in the library.
 There is a two-hour time limit on reserve items.
 The library does not renew or accept hold requests for reserve items.
 A link to the course reserve catalog is available through the PVCC Jessup Library Catalog.